ashirwad/hawaii-elevation-contours/README.md

 ![](previews/oahu.jpg)

+## Acknowledgements

+I want to thank [Alexander Varlamov](https://www.linkedin.com/in/alexander-varlamov-8359054a/) for the inspiration and [Kyle Walker](https://www.linkedin.com/in/walkerke/) for his [mapgl R package](https://walker-data.com/mapgl/) that I have used heavily in this project.

 ## License

 Maps are licensed under the [Creative Commons Attribution-ShareAlike 4.0 International license (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/), and the source files are licensed under the [MIT license](https://ashirwad-barnwal.mit-license.org/).